You’ve surely seen the recent press about Cloud onboarding of legacy applications.

 You also get to take advantage of tools offered by Cloud vendors to monitor and manage application usage and maintain OS instances.
 Better management tools means that your storage is optimized, performance improves, and you pay only for the resources you need to run your applications and business.

 Using advanced Cloud onboarding tools gives you flexibility as well.
 You avoid Cloud lock in.
 You can easily move applications from cloud to cloud, as well as across similar OS versions (from WS2008R2 to WS2008R2 for example, or to and from WS2012 or WS2016).
 Tools can also perform critical reconfiguration on-the-fly so ported applications run seamlessly on new cloud platforms.

 Up-leveling an OS lets you move applications from older OS environments like WS2003 to modern OS versions on WS2008, WS2012, and WS2016.
 Up-leveling lets you close security exposures such as WannaCry and Petya inherent in old OS instances.

 With all the advantages and savings that come from moving just clean reconfigured copies of the applications you need, rather than mirroring copies of full legacy OS, applications and data, I hope I’ve convinced you that moving entire machine copies to the Cloud is not what you want or should do.

 Perhaps you’ve already moved VMs to a Cloud vendor and are now feeling the pain of increased hosting fees and Cloud lock in.
 AppZero can help you:

 - unlock VMs on the Cloud

 - onboard Windows applications to the Cloud

-- rehost applications to new Cloud vendors or inhouse servers
+- port applications to a modern OS instances on new Cloud or inhouse servers

 All that, without moving entire VMs.
 Save time and money, and stop virtual hoarding.
 Give us a call, register for a free demo, or send us an e-mail.
 We're always delighted to show you what we can do.